aamindehkordi/Emulated-Agents/README.md

 - `history`: Contains agent-specific history JSON files.
   - Each agent has a JSON file (e.g., `ali_history.json`, `nathan_history.json`) containing their chat history.
 - `tools`: Contains helper functions for different aspects of the project.
-- `deepfake.py` TODO: Currently unused.
+- `deepfake` TODO: Currently unused.
 Will be used to implement the live webcam and zoom modes.

 ### View